 A 2007 series that dominated the front page of The Washington Post told of decrepit housing and wounded soldiers left to fend for themselves.

 But the problems were identified years before.
 Salon.com wrote about it in 2005.
 Members of Congress later said they had complained to senior Army officials a year or two earlier.
-Nothing happened.
+Nothing had happened.

 Soldiers Fending For Themselves